 Eventually Hannah’s sponsor had to take her to a hospital for detox.
 That’s when she was given the opportunity to come to Bluff.
 She’s learning some powerful lessons: That addiction is a disease, that it does not discriminate, that it tears families apart.

 “I’m sure I would have lost my family eventually.
 That’s the one thing I still feel horrible for, is what I’ve done to them.
 They didn’t deserve to go through that, but I’m grateful they stuck it out with me,” Hannah says.
 Her recovery program gave them an opportunity to reconnect and “fix the bridges we burned.
 We have assignments to make amends to each other for things we’ve done,” she says.

 Recovery is “not just about the substance abuse.
 Here they’re really pushing me and challenging me – it’s more about lifestyle changes.
 We have to dig deep and confront those things that cause us to relapse.
 They are helping me find my purpose, not just sending me out with a textbook full of things I’m going to forget.”

 The program at Bluff keeps Hannah busy every day, which took some getting used to.
 “We exercise every day and learn to replace endorphins with healthy things.
 We go to groups, exercise and therapy.
 After a week I felt better.
 Exercise helps with detox.
 Also meditative movement and yoga.
 I’m learning to be mindful and in the moment.
 I’m learning how to live again.”

 Diet is another key part of her recovery.
 “The food is low glycemic.
 Dr. Jacobs informed me sugar makes us crave the drugs.
 I had no idea.
 We eat very healthy, and I feel like I’m a professional athlete.”

-Ultimately, Hannah is glad she came to Bluff Plantation.
+Ultimately, Hannah is glad she came to Bluff.
 “When I’m sober I’m much happier.
 Is it hard?
 Absolutely.
 But is it worth it?
 Yeah, 100 percent.”